 The projected radial range within which galaxies are considered in the fit plays a fundamental role.
 This depends on:

-\begin{enumerate} \item[\textit{iii)}] the minimum projected radius, which we chose to be 100 kpc, in order to exclude the innermost region where dynamics is dominated by NGC 4874 and NGC 4889.
+\begin{enumerate} \item[\textit{(v)}] The minimum projected radius, which we chose to be 100 kpc, in order to exclude the innermost region where dynamics is dominated by NGC 4874 and NGC 4889.

-\item[\textit{iv)}] the maximum projected radius, which we chose to be 2.30 Mpc, in order to exclude the outer regions, where we cannot ensure dynamical equilibrium.
+\item[\textit{(vi)}] The maximum projected radius, which we chose to be 2.30 Mpc, in order to exclude the outer regions, where we cannot ensure dynamical equilibrium.

-\end{enumerate} In this Section we want to verify that reasonable variations of the choices of \textit{i)--iv)} lead to results that are within the uncertainties of our reference analysis of Sect. \ref{full_sample_mamposst}.
-We therefore ran \textsc{MG-MAMPOSSt} again to perform the following tests:
+\end{enumerate} In this section we want to verify that reasonable variations in the choices of \textit{i)--vi)} lead to results that are within the uncertainties of our reference analysis of Sect. \ref{full_sample_mamposst}.
+We therefore re-ran \textsc{MG-MAMPOSSt} to perform the following tests:

 \begin{enumerate}